totallyhuman/Periodic-Table/README.md

 Status: WIP; five rows done, no font size or family whatsoever, need to clear it out and make separate stylesheet

 ![This is a "mockup" I made in a document writer.](http://i67.tinypic.com/2jd14au.png)

+*This is a "mockup" I made in a document writer.*